dwakshar/dwakshar/README.md

-# 🌟 Welcome to Dwakshar's GitHub
+# 🙏 Namaste & Welcome!

 😊 Hello World!
 I'm **Dwakshar**, an App Developer from Delhi, India, who thrives on coding, designing, and creating apps that make a real difference.
 My projects, from intuitive apps to sleek UI designs, reflect my love for simplicity, usability, and impactful innovation.